root-foundation/root/README.md

 **Such change will accelerate.** It is not only technological advancement that causes such change.
 Any progress (more equal opportunity, better training, etc.) amplifies these changes.
 Even if AI progress halted for 5 years (unlikely), we would still see accelerating change because we've barely utilized the current technology itself.

----

 AGI is a fundamentally different kind of advancement than we've ever seen because it cuts away activities below a certain complexity threshold, _across the board_.
 Previous advancements (such as computers, smartphones, internet, etc.) did not make less complex work in _all_ domains irrelevant.
-Even as the reach of software and the internet grew, less complex work continued to exist in various domains (agriculture, supply chain, delivery, etc.).
+Even as the reach of software and the internet grew, less complex work continued to exist in various domains (e.g., agriculture, supply chain, delivery work, etc.).

-In other words, previous advancements did not _force_ _everyone_ towards highly complex work.
+In other words, previous advancements did not force *everyone* towards highly complex work.
 But, AGI does.
-It is this universal impact of AGI that elevates all human activity towards highly complex work — which have more extreme outcomes.
+It is this universal impact of AGI that elevates all human activity towards highly complex work.

 We call this phenomenon in which our activities acceleratingly evolve to be more complex _and_ alike — towards a _highly complex_, _singular_ activity — [Convergence](Convergence.md).

----

 Artificial intelligence will enable us to tackle highly complex problems; from global warming, to health, to food and water scarcity, to space travel, etc. — promising a future of prosperity and abundance that we can't fathom.